The Czech Republic is an amazing country with a wealth of culture, history, architecture, and natural beauty.

 Petřín Gardens is also a great place to unwind – just in case Prague’s medieval beauty becomes too much for you, this is a pretty large expanse of green.
 You can enjoy the peace and views in one of the restaurants around the tower – check out Petřínské Terasy.

 Next up is a tourist spot that’s less… ancient.
 After he was murdered in December 1980, John Lennon became a pacifist hero for many Czechs.
 An image of Lennon was painted on this wall, along with political graffiti.

 During the communist regime, the wall was repeatedly whitewashed – but this did not deter Prague’s youth, and it became a site of artistic political expression for them.
 Now, you’ll find little of the original political graffiti, but the wall continues to hold global ideals of love and peace.

 After a full day of walking, spend the evening around Malá Strana – look for the swans along the Vltava, watch the sunset over Charles Bridge, and end the day with a local meal or drinks.

 If you’re craving light comfort food, check out Cukrkávalimonáda.
-If you’d rather partake of the famous Czech beers, Mlýnská Kavárna couples beautiful views of the Vltava and the Old Town with an extensive drinks list.
 If you want the full-on traditional Prague experience, visit Cafe Savoy or U Modré Kachničky.
 Or if you’re up for traditional cuisine coupled with local craft beer, book a seat aboard the Lod’ Pivovar.
 Wherever you end up eating in Malá Strana, you’re in for a good first night.